kendo-labs/kendo-bootstrapper/kendosrc/docs/api/web/grid.md

 ### columns.command.name `String`

 The name of the command.
-The supported built-in commands are "edit" and "destroy".
+The built-in commands are "edit" and "destroy".
 Can be set to a custom value.

 #### Example - set the command name
     <div id="grid"></div>